rohanmr/Backend-Server-UserAuth/README.md

 Tested API.

-Download the code and Run by following Steps.
+Download the code and Run.

+following Steps:

 Steps: